 Very, very often, teachers will negotiate with one another to ensure the deadlines do not clash.

-Alternately, the strength in numbers strategy could be done by email.
+Alternatively, the strength in-numbers strategy could be done by email.
 Email both professors whose deadlines clash and ask them whether they can discuss together the possibility of moving the deadlines.

 Once again the earlier in the semester you do this strategy the better.

 13. Ensure you only Ask for an Extension Once